drewloop/icebox/README.md

 # icebox
-GUI-driven, cross-platform password manager with support for vault file export and inheritor plans.
+Portable GUI-driven password manager with support for vault file export and inheritor plans.

 Goals: